amannn/action-semantic-pull-request/README.md

 ## Configuration

-Optionally, you can configure the action to further constrain the allowed pull request titles.
+The action works without configuration, however you can provide options for customization.

 ```yml
         with: